 This class emphasizes the basics of Muay Thai Kickboxing.
 In addition to learning many different striking combinations, you will also work on footwork, head movement, strike defense as well as techniques from the clinch.
 If you are new to striking, this is the best class to start.
 No uniform is required.
 Just wear comfortable workout clothes like shorts and a t-shirt.
 You will not need any equipment to check out this class.
-However, if you continue with the program, you will eventually want to get some boxing gloves and hand wraps.
+However, if you continue with the program, you will eventually want to get some boxing gloves, shin guards and hand wraps.
 We can help you with that as well.

 Advanced Brazilian Jiu-Jitsu

 Our Jiu-Jitsu curriculum is designed to teach to your appropriate skill level.
 After learning the core concepts and basics in our Fundamentals class, you will eventually be ready to attend our Advanced BJJ program.
-We cover similar material as the beginner program, but we provide more details, go further in-depth, and add more complex drills, positions and techniques.
+We cover similar material to the beginner program, but in this class we provide more details, go further in-depth, and add more complex drills, positions and techniques.
 A Gi is required for this class and we ask that you have a fair amount of experience (close to a blue belt) to get the most out of it.
 If you are unsure if you are ready to attend this class, feel free to ask one of the coaches, and we can help determine that.

 Muay Thai Kickboxing – All Levels

 Our Advanced Muay Thai class covers many of the same concepts that are taught in our fundamentals class.
 In addition, we will also challenge you with more complex concepts, drills and striking combinations that would eventually prepare you to spar or possibly compete if you so choose (never required).
-However, some prior striking experience is required and gloves and shin pads are preferred.
+However, some prior striking experience is required and gloves and shin pads are needed.
 If you have done some striking in the past and you are not sure if you are ready for the advanced class, be sure to discuss it with our coaches, and we can help you decide if you’re ready.

 No-Gi Jiu-Jitsu & Wrestling